Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/langgraph/README.md

 ### 3. Understanding the Agent Code

-The `langgraph_agent_web_search.py` file contains a LangGraph agent with web search capabilities, integrated with Bedrock AgentCore:
+The `langgraph_agent_web_search.py` file contains a LangGraph agent with web search capabilities, integrated with Amazon Bedrock AgentCore:

 ```python
 from typing import Annotated